gbrm-joe/Xero-to-PostgreSQL/README.md

-# Xero to PostgreSQL Sync
+# Xero to PostgreSQL Syncs

 Automated, cost-effective syncing of Xero accounting data to DigitalOcean PostgreSQL using GitHub Actions.